CollinLFerguson/Ascend-Demo/README.md

 - Svelte 4's store subscription process is a little hard to wrap my head around, see /src/stores/authStore.ts for example of incorrect use of subscribe.

 - Unable to add sort chevrons to columns

+- Header components love to have a forced tab in them.